“By the end of the week, the walls are jam-packed with love notes to lost ones and forgiveness notes to themselves. I was moved to tears by it.”

 We set up our temporary village in the middle of nowhere in the middle of the night, so excited to see what the place looked like in the day.
-They say it’s the largest temporary city in the world and city is exactly the word I’d use to describe it.
-The place spanned for miles and in the whole week we were there, we probably only saw a ¼ of the place.
-You need bicycles to get anywhere, Burning Man’s version of cars I guess.
+They say it’s the largest temporary city in the world, and ‘city’ is precisely the word I’d use to describe it.
+The place spanned for miles, and in the whole week we were there, we probably only saw a quarter of the site.
+You need bicycles to get anywhere—Burning Man’s version of cars, I guess.

-And then there’s the art cars; these are the most amazing contraptions that consist of huge mutant vehicles which have been decked out in lights and decorations and couches and DJs and can hold about 100 people.
-They drive out into the desert with crowds of people following the music, pretty spectacular really!
+And then there are the art cars; these are the most incredible contraptions comprised of huge mutant vehicles decked out in lights and decorations and couches and DJs, and can hold about 100 people.
+They drive out into the desert with crowds of people following the music—pretty spectacular really!

-We would spend the day dressing up in amazing outfits and biking through the 'streets', stopping off at all these little tents where there would be activities in exchange for gifts.
-We stopped at a tent offering out tequila snow cones in exchange for showing your best dance moves, and places handing out love potion or words of wisdom, oh and a hugging booth!
+We spent the days dressing up in fabulous outfits and biking through the “streets”, stopping off at all these little tents where there were activities in exchange for gifts.
+We stopped at a tent offering tequila snow cones in exchange for showing your best dance moves, a place handing out love potion, another giving words of wisdom—oh and a hugging booth!

-There was this moment one afternoon when we were heading out to the critical tits parade (a bunch of women biking around the desert expressing their freedom) biking through what we thought was just a white out, you could only see a metre or so in front of you and the dust storm just kept getting worse and worse to the point we all had to stop and hold on to one another otherwise we would have lost each other and we turned and looked to the left and there was this incredible chapel statue there in the middle of nowhere with someone playing the organ.
-We ventured in and sat on the pews and waited out the dust storm here.
+There was this moment one afternoon when we were heading out to the critical tits parade (a bunch of women biking around the desert expressing their freedom), biking through what we thought was just a whiteout.
+You could only see a metre or so in front of you, and the dust storm just kept getting worse and worse to the point we all had to stop and hold on to one another otherwise we would have lost each other.
+We turned and looked to the left, and there was this incredible chapel statue there in the middle of nowhere with someone playing the organ.
+We ventured in and sat in the pews and waited out the dust storm there.

-This is the most beautiful place on earth, the sunrises over the desert and the sunsets whilst watching the man burn, and even though every ounce of me was covered in dust (everyone’s hair had turned some shade of grey by the end of it) and I hadn’t had a proper shower in a week, It was the most moving and spectacular experience I could have asked for.
+This is the most beautiful place on earth, from the sunrises over the desert to the sunsets whilst watching the man burn, and despite every inch of me being covered in dust (everyone’s hair had turned some shade of grey by the end of it), and without having had a proper shower in a week, it was the most moving and spectacular experience I could have asked for.

-Emma Mitchell is a New Zealander currently based in Berlin, Germany.
-She has lived in New York, travelled extensively throughout America and is currently planning to explore as much of Europe as she can.
-Next stop, Amsterdam!
+Emma Mitchell is from New Zealand.
+She has lived in New York, travelled extensively throughout America and is currently living in Berlin, Germany and exploring as much of Europe as she can.